 For those who wish to take the exam, the Rhode Island Department of Behavioral Healthcare, Developmental Disabilities and Hospitals put together a Study Guide (some of the information is specific to Rhode Island, but the study guide is applicable to the exam used in Massachusetts).

-A Recovery Coach wishing to be reimbursed through the MA-ATR grant is required to receive a certificate through the Recovery Coach Academy (available in MA a few times a year through AdCare Educational Institute's Training Calendar).
+A Recovery Coach wishing to be reimbursed through the MA-ATR grant is required to receive a certificate through the Recovery Coach Academy (available in MA through AdCare Educational Institute's Training Calendar).

 NAADAC the Association for Addiction Professionals offers a Nationally Certified Peer Recovery Support Specialist (NCPRSS) certification.